 This commodity is much more important than those.

-But if China succeeds at gaining control of this one resource... virtually every business in America will be wiped out.
+If China succeeds at gaining control of this one resource... virtually every business in America will be wiped out.

 And that is not hyperbole.
 I will lay out how this could happen, point by point, today.